Thank you for joining Global Voices! This document explains our mission and how our community works.

 - Context: Did you highlight our purpose for telling the story?
 Why is this story breaking, trending or why is it important to us?
 Did you give the reader enough background to understand this story?

-- Big picture closing: What do you want to reader to feel when they finish the post?
+- Big picture closing: What do you want the reader to feel when they finish the post?
 Should they have a sense of how big the problem is?
 Or should they feel hopeful?
 Make sure your last few words speak to them.

 - Categories: Did you select the most relevant categories?